Our Team

 Ashley Lowe, MA

-Ashley Lowe, MA, is a graduate of Pacifica Graduate Institute with a strong background in depth psychology and business management.
+Ashley Lowe, MA, is a graduate of Pacifica Graduate Institute with a background in depth psychology and business management.
 She has extensive experience overseeing the operations of a successful psychotherapy practice, coordinating international workshops, and managing large-scale events.
 Ashley’s skills as an academic editor have helped numerous students and writers refine complex depth psychology projects, showcasing her talent for mentorship and clarity.

-An Iowa native now based in Ojai, California, Ashley and her husband Ben have built a small farm using regenerative agriculture practices.
+An Iowa native now living in Ojai, California, Ashley and her husband Ben have built a small farm using regenerative agriculture practices.
 Her commitment to environmental sustainability led her to secure a $40,000 federal grant for a conservation program at Sage Hill Ranch.
 This initiative aligns with her holistic approach, integrating sustainable land management with innovative therapeutic practices to support the ranch’s mission.
 Ashley’s expertise in business, psychology, and conservation guides the growth and integrity of California Woodland Institute.